-Playing the part of Buddy who, alongside Eiza Gonzalez’s Darling, is one half of a 21st century Bonnie and Clyde, the role is a massive departure from Don Draper and that’s kind of the point.
+Playing the part of Buddy who, alongside Eiza Gonzalez’s Darling, is one half of a 21st century Bonnie and Clyde, the role is a massive departure from Don Draper.
+But that’s kind of the point.

 “I look for things in my post ‘Mad Men’ career [that are] the opposite or at least something different from Don, who was very clean cut, well buttoned up, even though he certainly had a dark side.
 But this opportunity was definitely an example of the change I was looking for,” he says.

 Edgar Wright saw something of Hamm in Buddy too – it’s the only part that was written with a specific actor in mind and, as soon as he saw the script, Hamm was sold.

 “I’ve known Edgar and have been a fan of his for quite some time,” explains Hamm.
 “I was asked by Edgar to do the original table read for the early version of the script and was on board immediately and that was about five or six years prior to filming.
 I really liked the script right away and knew it was an interesting idea that could become something really cool.”